 - Electro-Harmonix 6V6GT Matched Pair

 - JJ Electronics Amplifier Tube 6V6 S Matched Pair

-The 6L6 tubes were also launched in 1936 but are very different in design and function.
-They have a plate voltage of 500v, a 55 watts power outlet and max resistance of 5.6-kilo ohms.
-After eight decades, their design is largely unchanged and they are still the most widely used power output tube.
+The 6L6 tubes were also launched in 1936, but are very different in design and function.
+They have a plate voltage of 500v, a 55-watt power outlet and max resistance of 5.6-kilo ohms.
+After eight decades, their design is largely unchanged and they’re still the most widely used power output tube.
 These tubes redefined guitar amplification and Fender was the first to jump onto the bandwagon in the 1940s.

-Most of the good vacuum tubes are designed and manufactured in Russia by brands like Sovtek, Genelex, and TungSol.
-However, JJ Electronics (Slovakia) and Tube Amp Doctor (Germany) are also famous for making top shelf tubes.
+Most of the best vacuum tubes are designed and manufactured in Russia by brands like Sovtek, Genelex, and TungSol.
+However, JJ Electronics (Slovakia) and Tube Amp Doctor (Germany) are also famous for making top-shelf tubes.
 Here are KGR’s top three picks for 6L6 tubes: